JRNY Connected Fitness Platform

 Building BowFlex's Connected Fitness Platform from the Ground Up

-JRNY is BowFlex’s connected fitness platform, delivering personalized workouts, adaptive coaching, and performance tracking across equipment and mobile devices.
+JRNY is BowFlex’s connected fitness platform: personalized workouts, adaptive coaching, and performance tracking across equipment and mobile devices.
 When I started, the web side of this ecosystem didn’t exist.
 There was no marketing site, no subscription signup flow, no account management, and no structured way for someone who just bought a piece of BowFlex equipment to activate and start using the digital platform.

 I designed and built the web experience from scratch: JRNY.com, account creation and activation flows, subscription management, and the onboarding experience that served as the entry point for the platform’s growth from zero to 500,000+ members and 156,000+ paid subscribers by the time I left.